 Note: At some point it is expected that CSS support for mathematics will be available.
-At that point, the style attribute of an HTML element should be accessed through the ElementCSSInlineStyle interface which is defined in the CSS DOM specification.
+At that point, the style attribute of a MathML element should be accessed through the ElementCSSInlineStyle interface, which is defined in the CSS DOM specification.

 '''

 interface MathMLElement: Element {

 attribute DOMString className;

 attribute DOMString style;

 attribute DOMString id;

-attribute DOMString other;

-attribute NamedNodeMap otherAttributes;

 };

 '''

-className The class attribute of the element.
-See the discussion elsewhere in this document and the HTML definition of the class attribute. style A string identifying the element's style attribute.(?)
+className of type DOMString The class attribute of the element.
+See the discussion elsewhere in this document and the HTML definition of the class attribute. style of type DOMString A string identifying the element's style attribute.

-id The element's identifier.
+id of type DOMString The element's identifier.
 See the discussion elsewhere in this document and the HTML definition of the id attribute.